lmielke/joringels/Readme.md

 # Set-up

 ## if you want, adjust joringels/src/settings.py
 - set all relevant names and dirs
 - you can also leave these parameters unchanged

+## mandatory: general setup
+- creta a \~/.ssp directory
+- install a secret source (currently keepass is supported)

 ## mandatory: adjust the ressources/joringels.yml file to your needs
 - copy the file to a directry of your choice